-- Put a drizzle of olive oil in a wide, deep saucepan and add the sliced onions.
+- Put the olive oil in a wide, deep saucepan and add the sliced onions.
 Cook on a low heat, covered with a lid, for 5 minutes until the onions are soft but not brown.

 - Take the lid off and add the chunks of chicken.
 Turn the heat up to medium-high and cook for 5 minutes until golden brown, stirring occasionally.

-- Turn the heat down and add the grated ginger and garlic together with the turmeric and garam masala.
+- Turn the heat down and add the grated ginger and garlic together with the turmeric and garam masala, plus a little salt and pepper.
 Cook for 2 minutes, stirring occasionally.